auth0/docs/articles/quickstart/webapp/golang/01-login.md

 For information about the userinfo hash, see [User Profile](/users/concepts/overview-user-profile).

-## Logging out
+## Logging Out

-To log the user out, you have to clear the data from the session and redirect the user to the Auth0 logout endpoint.
+To log the user out, clear the data from the session and redirect the user to the Auth0 logout endpoint.
 You can find more information about this in the [logout documentation](/logout).

 Create a file called `logout.go` in the folder `web/app/logout/logout.go`, and add the function `Handler` to redirect